dev4sys/PsWindowLifetime/README.md

 # PsWindowLifetime
-Describe window lifetime in powershell
+Describes window lifetime in WPF and powershell